clairemerot/Tutorial_SV/05_graphs/README.md

 -> How long was it to run?

 VG graphs can also be converted to gfa.
-You may used this gfa to visualise your graph in Bandage - a desktop app.
-You cna play with the visualisation and try finding a bubble.
+You may use this gfa to visualise your graph in Bandage - a desktop app.
+You can play with the visualisation and try finding a bubble.

 ```
  vg convert -f 05_graphs/variantgraph.giraffe.gbz > 05_graphs/variantgraph.giraffe.gfa